 ‘US protests might turn explosive’

+Brooklyn College associate professor Alex Vitale told RT that the protestors want serious, long-term reforms from the government.
 “I think that they are looking for long-term solutions,” he said.
 “I do not think they have a set of short-term measures that they are appealing to the government to address.
 I think a large part of what they are trying to do is to create a political climate where a number of political actors can start to talk seriously about significant reforms that hopefully can break up this kind of corrupt marriage between the economic and political elites in the United States.”